Dr Jeffry Oliver

 Funding and Grants

-2017-18 AHRC Follow-on Funding for Impact: Co-Investigator for the project Enacting the Past: Stories from the Colony to the Tatras (with PI Elizabeth Curtis and Co-Investigators)
+2017-18 Enacting the Past: Stories from the Colony to the Tatras.
+AHRC Follow-on Funding for Impact (Co-Investigator with PI Elizabeth Curtis and Co-Investigators).

-2013-14 AHRC Research Development Grant: PI for the project Bennachie Landscapes: Investigating Communities Past and Present at the Colony Site (with Co-Investigators: Gordon Noble, Rick Knecht, Karen Milek, Jo Vergunst, Elizabeth Curtis, Neil Curtis, Jackson Armstrong, Marjory Harper, Siobhan Convery, James Schofield)
+2013-14 Bennachie Landscapes: Investigating Communities Past and Present at the Colony Site.
+AHRC Research Development Grant (PI with Co-Is: Gordon Noble, Rick Knecht, Karen Milek, Jo Vergunst, Elizabeth Curtis, Neil Curtis, Jackson Armstrong, Marjory Harper, Siobhan Convery, James Schofield).

-2012-16 Leverhulme Trust Project Grant: PI for the project European migrant landscapes and intercultural relations in western Canada
+2012-16 European migrant landscapes and intercultural relations in western Canada Leverhulme Trust Project Grant (PI).

-2012-13 Arts and Humanities Research Council, Connected Communities Grant: Co-Investigator for the project Sustainable Community Heritage in Scotland's North-East: Bennachie and Beyond (PI Gordon Noble, and Co-Investigators Rick Knecht, Jo Vergunst, Elizabeth Curtis, Jackson Armstrong, Doreen Coyle, Peter Stollery and Ken Skeldon)
+2012-13 Sustainable Community Heritage in Scotland's North-East: Bennachie and Beyond.
+AHRC Connected Communities Grant.
+Co-Investigator with PI Gordon Noble, and Co-Is Rick Knecht, Jo Vergunst, Elizabeth Curtis, Jackson Armstrong, Doreen Coyle, Peter Stollery and Ken Skeldon).

-2011-12 Carnegie Trust Grant: Native-lived colonialism and culture change on Canada's west coast: A comparative approach
+2011-12: Native-lived colonialism and culture change on Canada's west coast: A comparative approach.
+Carnegie Trust Grant.

 I teach on the following undergraduate courses: AY1003 Archaeology in Action: An Introduction; AY1503 Caves to Kingdom; AY2505 Archaeology of the North: Lifeways and Culture Change; AY2508 Archaeology of Social Life; AY3009 Scottish Archaeology; AY4510 Current Issues in Archaeology.
 I also teach on the following postgraduate courses: AY5001 Northern Worlds; AY5002 Theory and Method in Research; AY5501 Northern Peoples and Cultures; AY5502 Advanced Archaeological Approaches in Northern Research.